GHBAlbuquerque/GHBAlbuquerque/README.md

 #### I'm Giovanna, a developer from Brazil.

 I'm a south american girl with a bachelor degree in architecture, who changed carreer paths to become a developer.
-The projects here were mainly made in Java, Kotlin, Python and Javascript.
+The projects here were mainly made in Java, Spring Boot, Typescript and React but you'll also find projects in Kotlin, Python and Javascript.

 I love learning and coding.
 Let's see where my curiosity takes me. 😌